BIG IDEA: ANYONE CAN BE A HERO BY HELPING OTHERS.

 The midwives were unlikely heroes too.
 Midwives are very ordinary people.
 Their job is to help new mothers to have their babies.
 The midwives weren’t superheroes and they didn’t have superpowers – they were just ordinary people like you and me!
 That’s what made them unlikely to be heroes – nobody was expecting them to do anything extraordinary or heroic.
 Yet the midwives decided to stand up for the babies because the babies couldn’t help themselves.
 The midwives knew that God would want them to save the babies – that it would be the right thing to save them.
 So they did!
 The midwives were brave – they knew they could be killed if they were caught but they decided to help the mothers and their babies.
 They knew that it was better to fear God than to fear the king.

-God rewarded these unlikely heroes with families of their own.
+Say: Just as you have won a reward for competing in the ‘Superhero Challenge’ God rewarded the unlikely heroes – the midwives – with families of their own.
 All because the midwives feared God more than they feared the king.
 They understood that as Proverbs 1:7 declares, “The fear of the LORD is the beginning of knowledge.”
 The midwives understood that they shouldn’t just fear people who can destroy their bodies, but they should have a fear of disappointing the One who could destroy the body and the soul – God!
 (Matthew 10:28).
 To fear God meant that the midwives loved God and had an awe and respect for Him.
 They knew it would be a bad thing to do something that He was not happy with – it would be better to be an enemy of the king than to go against God!

 SEARCH the Scriptures: